-Specialised components are available for transfusion to different paediatric patient groups and for different clinical indications.
-Plasma components have been imported for all patients born on or after 1st Jan 1996 in order to reduce the risk of transfusion transmission of variant Creutzfeldt-Jakob disease (vCJD; see section 7).
+Creutzfeldt-Jakob disease (vCJD; see Section 7).
 Additional component safety measures are applied for fetal and neonatal patients, who are particularly vulnerable recipients because of their small size and developmental immaturity and who also have the longest potential lifespan.
-Information on components and their transfusion volumes is included in section 7 and Table 1, with additional detail in the text where relevant.
+Information on components and their transfusion volumes is included in Section 7 and Appendix 1, with additional detail in the text where relevant.

-Standard definitions of neonates (up to 28 days of postnatal age), and infants (> 28 days to < 1 year) are used.
-The definition of a child is < 18 years, but in many cases children are admitted to adult wards from 16 years of age, and for these patients local blood transfusion administration transfusion policies for adults may be followed.
+Standard definitions of neonates (up to 28 d of postnatal age) and infants (>28 d to <1 year) are used.
+The definition of a child is <18 years, but in many cases children are admitted to adult wards from 16 years of age, and for these patients local blood transfusion administration transfusion policies for adults may be followed.
 Thresholds for transfusion are typically based on the haemoglobin concentration (Hb), platelet count and/or coagulation screen results (Venkatesh et al, 2013).
 These are surrogates for clinical transfusion need (and coagulation ranges in neonates are particularly difficult to interpret) but in most cases are the most pragmatic solution until there is evidence for better clinical measures.

 The term 'clinically significant bleeding' has been used for some of the recommendations in the guideline.
-The most widely recognised approach to standardising bleeding events in transfusion is the system is based on the World Health Organisation (WHO) bleeding scale, which assigns different types and severities of bleeds to different grades between 1-4.

-Significant bleeding is typically considered at grades 2-4 (for example Stanworth et al, 2014; NICE, 2015).
-Although the WHO bleeding scale is more commonly used for clinical research in adults, we suggest that a pragmatic modification may be used to help guide transfusion decisions based on bleeding risk, taking into account the types of bleeding and changes in haemodynamic parameters appropriate for neonatal and paediatric patients in different clinical situations (see also section 4 for cardiac surgery).
+The most widely recognized approach to standardizing bleeding events in transfusion is the system is based on the World Health Organization (WHO) bleeding scale, which assigns different types and severities of bleeds to different grades between 1 and 4.
+Significant bleeding is typically considered at grades 2-4 (for example Stanworth et al, 2013; NICE, 2015).
+Although the WHO bleeding scale is more commonly used for clinical research in adults, we suggest that a pragmatic modification may be used to help guide transfusion decisions based on bleeding risk, taking into account the types of bleeding and changes in haemodynamic parameters appropriate for neonatal and paediatric patients in different clinical situations (see Section 4 for cardiac surgery).